Hymn Title

 Our Vision

-To build a living collection of song resources through an accessible, equitable, online platform ground in UU values.
-This virtual hymnal will help Unitarian Universalism live into our prophetic calling as a joyful, liberatory, and anti-oppresive faith.
+To build a living collection of song resources through an accessible, equitable, online platform grounded in UU values.
+This virtual hymnal will help Unitarian Universalism live into our prophetic calling as a joyful, liberatory, and anti-oppressive faith.